Using SPICT-LIS

 Why use the SPICT-LIS?

-Using SPICT-LIS to assess people’s needs and plan care.
+Using SPICT-LIS to review holistic care needs and plan care.

-Complex symptoms or other patient/family needs; consider specialist palliative care review or involve another appropriate specialist or service, if available.
+Holistic care needs (physical, emotional, social, spiritual) that are difficult to manage.
+Consider specialist palliative care review or involve another appropriate specialist or service, if available.

 Taling about future care planning.

-• Help and support for family/ informal carers.
+• Help and support for family/friends/carers.

 Tips on starting conversations about care planning.

-• I wish we had a treatment for…, but could we talk about what we can do if that’s not possible?
+- I wish we had a treatment for…, but could we talk about what we can do if that’s not possible?

-• I am glad you feel better and I hope you will stay well, but I am worried that you could get ill with…
+- I am glad you feel better and I hope you will stay well, but I am worried that you could get ill with…

 www.spict.org.uk